Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Numerical Simulations

 Figures~\ref{fig:5d}(a), (b) and (c) display the maximal and minimal deviations of the steady-state responses from the desired motion in cases~(i), (ii) and (iii), respectively, when the feedback gain $b_1$ is varied.
 The blue line in each figure represents the corresponding theoretical predictions $\pm\Delta u$ with

-computed from the synchronized solution \eqref{eqn:csol1} in the CL \eqref{eqn:csys}, where $C$ satisfies \eqref{eqn:C1}, and the green line represents the critical value of $b_1$ given by \eqref{eqn:prop4a} at which the solution suddenly appears when $b_1$ is increased.
+computed from the synchronized solution $u=U(x)+V(t)$ in the CL \eqref{eqn:csys}, where $C$ satisfies \eqref{eqn:C1}, and the green line represents the critical value of $b_1$ given by \eqref{eqn:prop4a} at which the solution suddenly appears when $b_1$ is increased.
 We observe that the steady-state responses tend to the desired motion as $b_1\to\infty$.
-The agreement between the numerical results and theoretical predictions is excellent for cases~(i) and (ii) in Fig.~\ref{fig:5d}(a) and (b), and good for case~(iii) in Fig.~\ref{fig:5d}(c), again.
+In Figs.~\ref{fig:5d}(a) and (b), corresponding to cases~(i) and (ii), the numerical results agree very well with the theoretical predictions.
+In Fig.~\ref{fig:5d}(c), corresponding to case~(iii) the agreement remains good.